-Matriculation at Riverside Community College District is intended to assist students to establish appropriate educational goals and to provide support services to help them achieve these goals.
-Students eligible for matriculation will be provided an evaluation of basic skills, orientation, counseling, completion of an educational plan and follow-up services.
-All new matriculating students must complete new student orientation, assessment and counseling prior to registering for classes.
+Student Success and Support Programs at Riverside Community College District is intended to assist students to establish appropriate educational goals and to provide support services to help them achieve these goals.
+Students eligible for matriculation will be provided a placement into college level mathematics and English, orientation, counseling, completion of an educational plan and follow-up services.
+All new matriculating students must complete new student orientation, placement into college level mathematics and English and counseling prior to registering for classes.